hatchet-dev/pickaxe/README.md

 - **Toolbox** - a collection of tools that are available to an agent
 - **Tools** - a tool is a function available to an agent.
 A tool can call other tools, agents, or integrations.
 - **Integrations** - an integration is a third-party API call made by a tool

+## Is Pickaxe a framework?

+Yes and no. Pickaxe is **not opinionated** on how you should structure your LLM calls, business logic, prompts, or contexts.
+It is designed to be extended and modified -- for example, you could build your own agent library on top of Pickaxe.

+However, Pickaxe contains opinions on best practices for deploying agents into production, and lots of the decisions in the project are designed with these best practices in mind.
+See [agent best practices](#agent-best-practices) for more information.

 ## Agent Best Practices